JeremyTallant/MatPlotLib-challenge/README.md

 # Display the plot
 plt.show()
 ```
 The same pie chart is created using Matplotlib's `pyplot`.
+### Quartiles, Outliers, and Box Plot Analysis